 High Definition License Plate Recognition Cameras

 Important Update!
 This article was originally in December of 2012.
 This update is being provided on January 31, 2016 to let readers know about the latest high definition license plate cameras and DVRs that support them.
 Last year, several camera technologies were launched that allowed 1080p HD video to be captured by cameras and transmitted to a DVR using coax cable.
-Just like traditional analog CCTV cameras, these HD CCTV cameras are hard wired using RG59 or RG6 coaxial cable.
+Just like traditional analog CCTV cameras, these HD CCTV cameras are hard wired using RG59 Siamese coaxial cable.
 Hybrid DVRs have also been made available that allow analog CCTV and HD security cameras to be connected to the same DVR.

 These new HD LPR systems fit into the category 1 type of system described below, except that they capture video at 1080p resolution instead of the low resolution that analog CCTV cameras provide.
 Here are links to a few of the latest high definition license plate products available.

 - LPR-TV75 1080p HD license plate capture camera

 - Complete HD LPR system with DVR and 1080p overview camera

 The above video compares the LPR-TV75 HD LPR camera to an analog CCTV camera.
 Please be sure to adjust the YouTube player to 720p resolution when you view.

 The license plate capture systems that CCTV Camera Pros typically supplies fall into the two general categories as described below.